 If you’re like me, you can feel a bit ashamed to admit that you don’t know what you get your husband or boyfriend for Christmas this year.
 We’re women after all; men are the ones who are supposed to need help shopping for us.
 Not the other way around.
 Many years, I’ve found myself saying, ‘I’m plumb out of Christmas gift ideas for my husband.’

-If you’ve heard yourself express that same sentiment lately, I’m officially giving you the freedom to come clean and admit that you’re no expert at coming up with Christmas gift ideas for men. 🙂 As an aside, if you’re looking for ideas to give your husband for yourself, check out Mr. Frugal Rules’ post on Christmas gift ideas for clueless husbands.
+If you’ve told yourself the same thing lately, I’m officially giving you the freedom to come clean and admit that you’re no expert at coming up with Christmas gift ideas for men. 🙂 As an aside, if you’re looking for ideas to give your husband for yourself, check out Mr. Frugal Rules’ post on Christmas gift ideas for clueless husbands.

 Coming Up with Christmas Gift Ideas for Men Can Be Tough

 Shopping for men isn’t easy.
 There, I’ve said it.
 Many men can be just as picky as women, especially if they don’t tend to love the traditional gift ideas.
 Mr. Frugal Rules isn’t an avid golfer and prefers to pick out his own clothes but loves to grill and appreciates the value of a good tool set.

-This has left me struggling many years to come up with good Christmas gift ideas for him.
+This has often left me struggling to come up with good Christmas gift ideas for him.
 If you’re like me you appreciate frugality, especially when you’re looking for a last minute Christmas gift.

 That’s why every item on this list is under $50 and can be purchased conveniently on Amazon.
 Whether you’re shopping ahead or trying to beat St. Nick before he stuffs his big butt down your chimney tonight, I hope these Christmas gift ideas will help you round out your list.

 You can read our Amazon Fire TV Stick review to get the lowdown on how it works to see if it’s something you believe your husband will enjoy.
 If the TV stick seems like it may not do the trick, you can upgrade and get the Amazon Fire TV for not a whole lot more.